Is COVID-19 Primarily a Disease of Wealthy Countries?

 It is also worth noting that some of the April observations that COVID-19 is hitting wealthy countries much harder than poorer countries continue to hold on a regional basis.

-It should also be noted that some of the world's poorest countries are among those with the fewest confirmed COVID-19 cases — for example, the African countries: Burundi and Uganda.
+It should also be noted that some of the world's poorest countries are among those with the fewest confirmed COVID-19 cases — for example, the African countries: Burundi and Tanzania.

 Israel and Palestine: In early April, Israel, with somewhat less than twice the population of Palestine, had 9,000 confirmed COVID-19 cases.
 By contrast, Palestine had only 254.
-By the end of August, Israel had 117,000 cases to Palestine's 23,000 cases.
+By the end of August, Israel had 117,000 cases to Palestine's 23,000 cases; and by the end of September, 253,000 to Palestines 40,000.
 This is in spite of the fact that Israel has so many more resources than Palestine and continues to sabotage Palestinian efforts to fight the pandemic.

 Israel has a population of around 9 million compared to Palestine's 5 million